ivanvison/PlaywrightTraining/README.md

 Thank you for getting to this point.
 This repository was created for a project to learn Playwright with JS.
 "Playwright JS Automation Testing from Scratch with Framework" from UDEMY.
 For this training the instructor also provided a 3hours basic training in JavaScript.
+Trainer: Rahul Shetty.

 ## Topics Covered
 - Introduction